Setup On Windows

 If you are upgrading from a version of Basilisk prior to 1.8.0, be sure to delete the .conan folder in your home directory to create a clean copy compatible with the current build system.

-• Optional Packages: The above directions install the Basilisk base software.
-There are a series of optional packages that enhance this capability, including pytest to run an automated test suite of unit and integrated tests.
+3. Optional Packages: The above directions install the Basilisk base software.
+There are a series of optional packages that enhance this capability.

 Build Project Process via Command line